emilast/vscode-logfile-highlighter/README.md

 * `pattern` - The matching expression.
 This can be either a string constant or a JavaScript regular expression (remember to **escape special characters**).

 * `foreground` - The color to use as foreground color for the matched pattern.
 Use hex colors or predefined VS Code colors.

+* `background` - [Optional] The color to use as background color for the matched pattern.
+Use hex colors or predefined VS Code colors.

 ![Custom Pattern Sample](content/CustomPattern-Sample.gif)